umanit/TagsBundle/Resources/doc/INSTALL.md

 Netgen Tags Bundle 1.1 can only be used with eZ Publish Enterprise 5.3 or later or eZ Publish Community Project 2014.05 or later.

+Netgen Tags Bundle 2.1 can only be used with eZ Platform.
+Last version available for eZ Publish Community and eZ Publish Enterprise is 2.0.x

 Installation steps
 ------------------